-Cash and Cash Equivalents
+Cash, Cash Equivalents, and Restricted Cash

 For financial statement purposes, we consider all cash and highly liquid financial instruments with original maturities of three months or less, which are not held for or restricted by donors for long-term purposes (e.g., for building projects, perpetual endowments), to be cash and cash equivalents.
+Cash restricted by donors for long-term purposes is shown separately in the Statement of Financial Position.